 You have access to a limitless number of different BMI calculators on the internet.
 All you need to input is your weight and height, and they’ll do the math for you!

-Having a BMI with the range of 18.5 to 24.9 means that you’re in what’s considered the healthy range.
-Anything under that means that you’re underweight and over is obese.
+Having a BMI with the range of 18.5 to 24.9 means that you’re in what’s considered to be within the healthy range.
+Anything under or over that means that you’re underweight and over is obese.

-Method B examines your performance in the three key areas of fitness: relative strength, muscular endurance, and power.
+Method B allows you to measure fitness progress in the three key areas of fitness: relative strength, muscular endurance, and power.
 I’m going to explain these terms to you in case you don’t really understand what they mean.

 First off, we have relative strength, which is basically how strong a person is in relation to their bodyweight.
 It’s often misunderstood as absolute strength, which is a totally different area.